It’s hard to believe we’re just a couple weeks out from Election Day.

-To do this, scroll down to Subjects on the right-hand side of the page.
-Select Political Campaigns.
+To do this, scroll down to Subjects near the bottom of the page and select Political Campaigns.
 Make no other selections if you want the full political campaigns feed, which will provide you the latest news and commentary related to election season.

-However, if you seek other policy and government news, we feature headlines under several subjects, including Domestic Policy, Environmental Policy, Federal and State Legislation, Federal Executive Branch/Agency News, Foreign Policy/International Affairs, Trade Policy, and US State Policy News.
+However, if you seek other policy and government news, we feature headlines under several other subjects, including Domestic Policy, Environmental Policy, Federal and State Legislation, Federal Executive Branch/Agency News, Foreign Policy/International Affairs, Trade Policy, and U.S. State Policy News.

 You can select as few or as many subjects as you wish.
-Hit Save & View at the bottom.
+When you’re done, click Add Subjects at the bottom.